Is this tutorial for you?

 Depending on your volume of code and the size of your team, you will fall into one of the following cases:

-2. Install Visual Expert on the workstation
+- Install Visual Expert on a Workstation.

-A Select Files or folder containing code
+A Select files or folders containing your code.

 B Extract data model and code from your DB.

-C Connect to a Source Control and fetch your code.
+C Connect to a Source Control and fetch your code. - Schedule tasks: Code Analysis, document generation, and so on.

 Step 1 – Install a new SQL Server instance, or use an existing one.